-Nafziger is the former president and chair of the executive committee of the American Branch of the International Law Association (ILA) and serves on the ILA’s Executive Council at the international level.
-In 2016, he was elected vice chair of the ILA.
+Nafziger, a vice-chair of the International Law Association (ILA) and member of its Executive Council and Management Committee, is the former president and chair of the executive committee of the ILA’s American Branch and serves on its Board.
 He also serves as secretary of the American Society of International Law and as a member of its Executive Council and Executive Committee.
-His other professional leadership includes membership on the U.S. State Department’s Advisory Committee on International Law and on the National Council of the United Nations Association, of whose Oregon Division he was president and from which he received its Distinguished Service Award.
-Nafziger is honorary president of the International Association of Sports Law, past president of the Oregon International Council and past treasurer of the American Society of Comparative Law, in which he continues to serve as liaison with the American Council of Learned Societies.
+His other professional leadership includes membership on the U.S. State Department’s Advisory Committee on International Law and formerly on the National Council of the United Nations Association, of whose Oregon Division he was president and from which he received its Distinguished Service Award.
+Nafziger is the honorary president of the International Association of Sports Law, past president of the Oregon International Council and past treasurer of the American Society of Comparative Law, in which he continues to serve as a liaison with the American Council of Learned Societies.
 An elected member of the American Law Institute and the International Academy of Comparative Law, he has chaired five sections and one workshop of the Association of American Law Schools.